 The Director of Nursing also stated that “she expected the nurses to check the catheters at the beginning of their shift to make sure the catheter is draining, is not kinked, and bag and tubing are not on the floor.
 She stated she would also expect nurses to check the color of the urine and monitor intakes and outputs as they are responsible.”

 Do you believe that your loved one is being abused or mistreated while living at Lake Way Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Marshall County victims of mistreatment living in long-term facilities including nursing homes in Benton.
+Our network of attorneys fights aggressively on behalf of Marshall County victims of mistreatment living in long-term facilities including nursing homes in Benton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All the information you share with our law offices will remain confidential.